Call for Participation

 Mentors and mentees are matched by ASEH’s executive director.

-This one-year mentoring relationship is intended for January through December 2019 and will include the annual conference in April, if both mentor and mentee attend this meeting.
+This one-year mentoring relationship is intended for 2020 and will include the annual conference in late March, if both mentor and mentee attend this meeting.

 Participants are encouraged, but not required, to meet once in person at the annual ASEH conference.